nxskok/pasias/docs/22-thingy.md

 Even just the top six rows (of all 70 columns) takes up a lot of space.
-The grader will only check that it looks about right:
+The grader would only check that it looks about right:

 ```r